themosis/documentation/controllers.md

 To link a controller to a route, use this syntax `'name@method'`.
 In the example above, the route is linked to the `Home_Controller` class and calls the `index` method of that same class.

+**Note**: At the moment, you can't organize your controller files in sub-folders like in the `app/views` directory.

 ### Perform actions at controller instantiation

 You have the possibity to define a constructor method in your controller class.
-Using the constructor, you'll be able to perform common actions before the route call the controller method responsible to render the view.
+Using the constructor, you'll be able to perform common actions before the route calls the controller method responsible to render the view.

 Here is an example:
 ```php